-In this meeting, the Taliban instructed the hotel owners to avoid live music, and segregate places of men and women in the hotels.
-They already did this in some other provinces as well.
-In Takhar they even beat up a groom because he brought live music to his wedding ceremony.
+In this meeting, the Taliban instructed the hotel owners to avoid live music, and segregate places of men and

 In Afghanistan, hotels and restaurants are regulated by the specific laws and regulations under authority of the Ministry of Information and Culture.
 They obtain licenses from this Ministry and the Government uses this Ministry to communicate with them.
 The Ministry of Propagation of Virtue and Prevention of Vice - as you understand from its name - will now establish policies for each and every government agency through which they will tell people what is right and what is wrong.